Ghostscypher/php-mpesa/specifications.md

     // Set the password
     // This password will be used in the generation of the security credential
-    // itis also used in initializing stk push requests public MpesaConfig setPassword(value: string);
+    // it is also used in initializing stk push requests public MpesaConfig setPassword(value: string);

-    // Returns the mpesa pasword
+    // Returns the mpesa password
     public string getPassword();

     // Provides a way of checking if a configuration is set